 We're here to support you

-Our wide range of Health & Wellbeing specialist link workers support residents with many health aspects including mental health, loneliness and isolation.
-Participants are supported into social activities and companionship and encouraged to set up groups to pursue areas of their own interests.
+Our wide range of Health & Wellbeing, and Employment & Training, specialist link workers support residents with many aspects of a healthy lifestyle including mental health, loneliness, isolation, learning, training and employment.
+Participants are supported into social and learning activities and also encourage to attend or set up groups to pursue areas of their own interests.

 Our projects are in partnership with organisations and charities both citywide and nationally which help to fund our work.
-We have been recognised for our community centred approach to health and wellbeing.
+We have been recognised for our community centred approach.
 Please see our individual projects below for more details.